tarandeepkhurana/JobYaari_Chatbot/README.md

 JobLens is a job and internship assistant for students, freshers, and early-career candidates.

-It combines scraped internship/job listings, resume parsing, hybrid retrieval, and a streaming chat agent so users can search roles, compare matches, inspect full job details, and use their resume as matching context.
+It combines scraped internship/job listings, resume parsing, hybrid retrieval, audio-based query transcription, and a streaming chat agent, allowing users to interact through text or voice, search roles, compare matches, inspect full job details, and use their resume as matching context.

-## What Exists Now
+## Core Features

 - FastAPI backend with startup warmup for database, LLMs, and agent runtime.
 - React/Vite frontend with Supabase Auth, chat UI, resume preview, job browser, filters, and job detail modal.